sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     ![Screenshot showing how to migrate stored procedure using ora2pg.](./media/ora2pg-sp.png "Exporting with ora2pg")

 A second detail to keep in mind is NULLs vs. empty strings.
 In PostgreSQL, they are handled differently.
-This is a small distinction in Oracle that can be overlooked leading to incomplete query results.
+This is a small distinction from Oracle that can be overlooked leading to incomplete query results.

 3. We will need to edit the procedure's parameter list, and we can do this by using a refcursor.
 Replace the existing last parameter of the procedure